Arnold Schwarzenegger's net worth and the most expensive things he owns

 A member of the Republican Party, Arnold Schwarzenegger contested the 2003 gubernatorial election in California, US.
 He won and was sworn in as the Governor of California — a position he served for two tenures till 2011.

 During the 2003 elections, he submitted official documents disclosing his wealth.
-The documents revealed that his net worth was USD 200 million.
+The documents revealed that his net worth was USD 200 million (INR 1,638 crore approx.).

 Income from real estate and other businesses